Bosz slams Lyon's 'under-12s' after Clermont draw

 The comeback was complete afer 91 minutes as 28-year-old Rashani, born in Sweden, headed home from a cross by first-half culprit Gastien.

+Club captain Delort was replaced on 88 minutes and left the pitch at Stade de la Mosson in tears ahead of his reported departure.

+Martin Terrier's strike just before the hour mark for Rennes claimed the spoils in the 81st meeting with Breton rivals Nantes for a 1-0 victory.

-Later, second-placed Angers head to Bordeaux, there is a Breton derby between Rennes and Nantes for the 81st time before Marseille head along the Mediterranean coast to face Nice.
+To finish the weekend, Marseille head along the Mediterranean coast to face one of Delort's suitors, Nice.

 On Saturday, champions Lille drew 1-1 with Saint-Etienne and like Lyon are still without a victory so far.